appclacks/mirabelle/site/mirabelle/content/production/_index.md

 ---
-title: Production advices
+title: Mirabelle in production
 weight: 2
 chapter: false
 ---

+*Warning*: Mirabelle is for now not ready for production, it's still an alpha software.

-In this section, I will discuss the Mirabelle streams guarantees, metrics exposed by Mirabelle
+Is section is about the Mirabelle streams guarantees, Mirabelle use cases, fault tolerance and the metrics exposed by Mirabelle.

 ## Streams guarantees and performances